bcbio/bcbio-nextgen-vm/README.rst

     bcbio_vm.py --datadir=~/install/bcbio-vm/data install --data --tools

+  By default, this will download and import the default docker image as ``chapmanb/bcbio-nextgen-devel``.
+You can specify an alternative image location with ``--image your_image_name``, and skip the ``--tools`` argument if this image is already present and configured.

   If you have an existing bcbio-nextgen installation and want to avoid re-installing existing genome data, first symlink to the current installation data::